 Have you ever been in one of those situations where you run into someone you know but can’t remember the person’s name?
-It can be an awkward situation for both you and the other person.
+It can be an awkward situation for everyone involved.
 Years ago, I came across an astonishingly easy way to remember names that is very helpful.
 There are just a few vital steps in the process.
-However, if you follow every step, you can avoid those awkward moments of forgetfulness.
+However, if you follow every step, you can avoid those awkward social situations.

-First, Let’s Cover Why Remembering a Person’s Name is Important
+First, Let’s Cover Why Remembering a People’s Names is Important

 When we remember someone, we’re telling him, “You’re important.”
-Therefore, when we forget a person, we may leave the opposite impression.
+Therefore, when we forget a person or use the wrong name, we may leave the opposite impression.

-You want great service at a restaurant?
-Call the waitress by name when you place your order.
+Do you want great service at a restaurant?
+One of the best ways to get better service is to call the waitress by name when you place your order.
 Most servers will come by your table, tell you their names, and take your drink order.
 For most of us, we are so self-focused that we are often thinking of our drink versus what she just said.
 Since most people forget her name right away, you set yourself apart as a customer when you remember.
 She will like you more.
 As a result, she will serve you better.
 (Plus, waitressing is a tough job, and you have just shown her a little appreciation in the process.)

 Want to be the center of influence at a party?
-Introduce people that you just met to other people at the party.
+Introduce a new acquaintance to other people at the party.
 When you meet a person, ask questions.
 Get to know them.
 Find out what they do.
 Then, as a new person enters the group, introduce your new friend by name to the new addition.
 For most people, business card exchanges and social functions where you don’t know anyone are awkward.
-When you make this little gesture, you are also easing the tension that each of those two people feels.
+When you use name recall, you are also easing the tension that each of those two people feels.
+Their first impressions of you will be stronger and more positive.
 They both will like you more.
 Incidentally, you will become a center of influence as well.

 There Is Hope!
 How to Remember Names (the Easy Way.)

-To memorize a name and match the name with a face, follow this acronym.
+To memorize a name and match the name with a face, follow this mnemonic device.
 You want to make the name stick in your memory.
 So use LMER glue to do it.
-Step #1 is to LOOK at the person and LISTEN to his or her name.
+Step #1 is to LOOK at the person’s face and LISTEN to his or her name.
 Step #2 is to REPEAT the name once or twice, right away.
+You don’t have to be a weirdo by doing so aloud, but by repeating it the name sticks more easily.

 Wait… What?
 The next letter in the acronym isn’t “R.” Correct.
 For now, let’s skip the M and E. (This is an additional memory technique that I am using to draw attention to something important.)
 Step #3 is to put ME in the middle.
 (Yup, this is me using that technique.)
 The “M” reminds us to make a MIND PICTURE of the person’s name.
+Create a key image to help you remember.
 Finally, the “E” tells us to exaggerate the picture.

 Step #1 – Look and Listen

 Most people forget the other person’s name right away because they didn’t really hear it in the first place.
 Our focus is on other things, so we just aren’t paying attention.
 Instead, as the person says his or her name, focus entirely on that person.
-Just as an FYI, if you only need to remember the name a short time, this step is often all you need to do.
+Just as an FYI, if you only need to remember the name for a short time, this step is often all you need to do.
 I mentioned earlier that you get better service if you remember the waitress’ name.
 Most often, you just need to pay attention to her when she tells you her name.
+Remembering a person’s first name has far more reaching benefits whether it’s short-term or long-term memory.

 Step #2 – Repeat the Name